Vivek-04022001/documentation/plone.app.dexterity/behaviors/schema-only-behaviors.md

 ## Storing attributes

-This approach is convenient, but there is another approach that is even more convenient, and, contrary to what you may think, may be more efficient: store the attributes of the schema interface directly on the content object.
+This approach is convenient, but there is another approach that's even more convenient, and, contrary to what you may think, may be more efficient: store the attributes of the schema interface directly on the content object.

 As an example, here's the standard `IRelatedItems` behavior from `plone.app.dexerity`.